cpuskarz/nxos-aci-examples/README.md

 4) We move 'config.latest' to a directory on our local git server (running as git bare server on the N9k).
 5) We then do a push onto our internal gitlist server.

-(note: not included in docs is how to set up a git bare or gitlist.
-Internet has lots of examples on how to).
+Here's a link to setting up a git bare server: <https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server>

+There are a few free git repository viewers such as GitLab or GitList.
+I used GitList.
+Documentation link: <https://github.com/klaussilveira/gitlist/blob/master/INSTALL.md>

 If you run into authentication challenges, check out this link: <http://superuser.com/questions/338511/how-do-i-disable-password-prompts-when-doing-git-push-pull>